StadlerlabRice/WW-CoV2-project/COVID_WW_tasks-list.md

 > Wastewater Flu surveillance manhole report 05092022
 - Create plot of flu data organized by grade level
 - Create boxplot of all SARS CoV 2 and flu data
--   Plot SARS COV2 and FLU - two distributions side by side
+- Plot SARS COV2 and FLU - two distributions side by side : only schools

 ----------
-Recreate plots, average all N1 and N2 measurements
+Recreate plots, average all N1 and N2 measurements --
+- What about the inconclusive cases when few replicates are below LOD or just 0s?
+	- I feel like excluding 0s from the averages but letting the below LOD be ; since LOD is not stored and I'm feeling lazy
+-